HoaX7/pawpets/README.md

 # PAWPETS
-This is an RDBMS project which helps to manage bookings and other pet details.
+This is an RDBMS project which helps you manage bookings and other pet details.

 #BASIC SOFTWARE REQUIREMENTS
 - POSTGRESQL PG ADMIN 4